amaingot/react-whaat/basic-login/README.md

 ## Tutorial
 > How to create this app from scratch.

- 1. Initialize the app by running `npx create-react-app basic-login --template typescript`
+ 1. Initialize the app: `npx create-react-app basic-login --template typescript`
  2. In a seperate terminal tab start the new app: `yarn start`
+ 3. Add [Material UI](https://material-ui.com/): `yarn add @material-ui/core`

 ## Available Scripts